JadenRuan/COMPSCI326_Group_Project/README.md

 - Reviews section to comment on different vendors and their products.
 This will allow vendors to get feedback and see which products did well versus ones that did not as well and be able to restock accordingly.
 - Homepage for visitors to browse vendors and their products.
 This will allow visitors to see a catalog of vendors and explore any they are interested in.

-Why This Project?
-Explain the real-world impact and user pain points.
-We decided to do this project as previous attendees of the farmer market, there's not much info aside from that it is happening at this time.
-While it is fun to browse all the different vendors it would be much more efficient if you could browse the products online.

 Team Member List:

 - Name: Gianna Leidich
   - Role: Notetaker
-  - The three issues I plan to work on: Home page UI design, vendor UI design, user data design,
+  - The three issues I plan to work on: Home page UI design, my account (user) UI design, user data design,

 - Name: Advaya Venbakkam